druid-io/tranquility/docs/server.md

 ## HTTP API

 You can send data through HTTP POST.
 You can send as little or as much data at once as you like.
-The form of the request should be:

-- URL `/v1/post` or `/v1/post/DATASOURCE`.
+The form of the request is:

-- Content-Type `application/json` or `application/x-jackson-smile`.
+- POST to `/v1/post/DATASOURCE`.
-- JSON or Smile data matching the Content-Type you provided.
-If JSON, you can provide either an array of JSON objects or a sequence of newline-delimited JSON objects.
-If Smile, you should provide an array of objects.
+- Set `Content-Type: text/plain`.
-- If using the URL `/v1/post`, your objects must have a field named "dataSource" or "feed" containing the destination dataSource for that object.
+- Body should be newline-delimited text data matching the parser you provided in your [server.json](#configuration).

 The response will be: